tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

         console.error(error);
    }
 ```

+### `return`

+All Cloud Functions must terminate with `return`.
+Even if you don't need anything returned, terminate with `return 0`.
+If you don't do this you'll see an error in your logs.

+Remember that [`return` is synchronous and promises are asynchronous](https://firebase.google.com/docs/functions/terminate-functions).
+Your callable function may return `null` rather than the results of an asynchronous call.

 ## Firestore get, set, add, update, delete, listDocuments

 *Do not* use the Firebase Web version 9 methods `setDoc`, `addDoc`, `updateDoc`, or `deleteDoc`.
 These methods will cause the TypeScript transpiler to make a mess of your directory structure, adding new directories and files that shouldn't be there.